 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Cleopatra curses Caesar for being a knave (or fool) of Fortune, and thus no better than anybody else (including her and Antony).

 Just then, Proculeius enters.
-Her what she wants from Caesar.
+He asks what she wants from Caesar.
 She remembers this was the man Antony said she could trust, though she doesn’t really care to trust anyone just now.

 She tells Proculeius that she’d like to have Egypt remain her kingdom for her son to rule.
 Proculeius promises Caesar will take care of Cleopatra, and as he’s leaving, Roman soldiers sneak in behind him to guard her.